 Eye stye: Causes, symptoms and treatments

 After symptoms appear, a small pimple will develop in the affected area.
 Usually this is accompanied by swollen eyes.
 Sometimes just the immediate area is swollen; at other times, the entire eyelid swells.

-2. Styes typically don't cause vision problems.
+1. Eye styes typically don't cause vision problems.

 Your ability to see well at either near or distance shouldn't be affected by a stye.

-4. Styes are contagious.
+2. Styes are contagious.

-5. Most styes heal on their own within a few days.
+3. Most styes heal on their own within a few days.

 This will relieve the pain and bring the stye to a head, much like a pimple.
 In most cases, the stye will then open, drain and heal without further intervention.

-6. Never "pop" a stye.
+4. Never "pop" a stye.

-7. Other eye problems can accompany styes.
+5. Other eye issues can accompany styes.

 With a stye, you may notice frequent watering in the affected eye, increased light sensitivity and a feeling like something is "in" your eye (this symptom is called a "foreign body sensation").